Import Terraform Configuration

 attributes.

-Terraform uses these attributes to create Docker containers, but Docker doesn't
+Terraform uses these attributes to create Docker containers, but Docker does not

 store them.
 As a result, terraform import